ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Models and Views in Qt Quick.rst

 Repeaters create items from a template for use with positioners, using data from a model.
 Combining repeaters and positioners is an easy way to lay out lots of items.
-A `Repeater </sdk/apps/qml/QtQuick/Repeater/>`__ item is placed inside a positioner, and generates items that the enclosing positioner arranges.
+A :ref:`Repeater <sdk_qtquick_repeater>` item is placed inside a positioner, and generates items that the enclosing positioner arranges.

 Each Repeater creates a number of items by combining each element of data from a model, specified using the
-`model </sdk/apps/qml/QtQuick/Repeater#model-prop>`__ property, with the template item, defined as a child item within the Repeater.
+:ref:`model <sdk_qtquick_repeater#model-prop>` property, with the template
+item, defined as a child item within the Repeater.
 The total number of items is determined by the amount of data in the model.

 The following example shows a repeater used with a Grid item to arrange a set of Rectangle items.
 The Repeater item creates a series of 24